Reconnecting with your Ancestors in Assin Manso River, Ghana

 Over here you will discover the grave and the remains of 2 diasporas (Lady Crystal from Jamaica and Carson from New York) who were returned and re-buried as well as the remains that were brought into the country from the Eastern Caribbean Island of Barbados in 2019.

 We hope we have you a good idea of what to do in Ghana next time you’d like to visit.
 If you fancy a mixture of black heritage and leisure experiences, we got you!
-Why not join us From December 26th, 2021 to January 4th, 2021 to our December trip.
-To find out more email us at: firstname.lastname@example.org or email@example.com.
+Why not intact us to plan your next cultural and leisure trip to Ghana?
+To find out more email us at: email@example.com